Parlin Fork Conservation Camp #6

-The primary mission of Parlin Fork Conservation Camp is a collaborative partnership between CDCR and CAL FIRE that focuses on receiving and safely housing minimum-custody inmates who are trained to provide CAL FIRE with Five (5) fire suppression hand crews.
-The conservation camp inmate fire crew’s make-up a large percentage of California’s wildland fire fighting work force.
-Services provided by the conservation camps historically amount to millions of dollars in value to the State of California.
+The primary mission of Parlin Fork Conservation Camp is a collaborative partnership between CDCR and CAL FIRE that focuses on receiving and safely housing minimum-custody inmates who are trained to provide CAL FIRE with five fire suppression hand crews.
+The camp’s incarcerated fire crews make up a large percentage of California’s wildland firefighting work force.
 Community work projects associated with conservation camps support and save tens of thousands of dollars for municipal, county, State, and federal government agencies, including schools, parks, cemeteries, and public recreation areas.

 constructed at Parlin Fork Camp

 - Parlin Fork product is low-cost lumber and redwood picnic tables that are sold to state and local government agencies.
 Parlin Fork’s signature redwood picnic tables can be found at parks and rest stops throughout California.

 Community Service Projects

 Parlin Fork Camp provides thousands of man hours for community services projects.
 Parlin Fork crews are out in the community daily and work to keep roadways open, clear brush, and maintain the forests and parks so they can be enjoyed by all.